kodi-game/game.libretro.beetle-gba/README.md

 ### Description

-Beetle GBA is a fork of Mednafen's GBA core for the libretro project.
+Beetle GBA is a fork of Mednafen&apos;s GBA core for the libretro project.

 ### License